fun-with-serverless/serverless-django/README.md

 * Try `https://<lambda host>/admin` and login using the super user credentials you just created.

 ### Running the app locally
-* The application use `docker-compose` to run the application locally.
+* The application uses `docker-compose` to run the application locally.
 * Run `docker-compose up` and you are good to go.

 ## Behind the scenes